YoTro/YoTro.github.io/_posts/2018-11-23-YouTube-Data-API-v3.md

 ---
-title: Readme about the YouTube Data API v3
+title: YouTube Data API v3
 date: 2018-11-23 12:27:31
 tags: [YouTube,API]

 ---

 ## THE PREFACE

 ### Experience Before Offer
 1. After I graduated , I went to Shenzhen.
 I was a little overwhelmed. there are many the trade platforms, such as Amazon, AliExpress, ebay and some small platforms.